SoundBlocker Quilt SBQ2 Installation Guide

 How to soundproof a floor, wall or ceiling

-Because this product is unlikely to cause irritation to the skin, protective gloves or clothing is not normally required when handling the product but a dust mask is advisable when working in confined areas such as lofts.
-The SoundBlocker Quilt Plus sound absorber/barrier is installed in a similar way to standard glass fibre rolls.
+A dust mask is advisable when working in confined areas such as lofts.
+The SoundBlocker Quilt SBQ2 sound absorber/barrier is installed in a similar way to standard glass fibre rolls.

 The 600mm wide quilt is designed for installation between the floor joists and should be unrolled along the length of the joist and dropped down between the joists so that the edges of the quilt lap up the sides of the joists as shown on the diagram below.